Xeaonity1/roblox-pged-notifier/README.md

 # roblox-pged-notifier
-used to use this to detect new logins for the roblox 50k db
+detects new logins for the roblox 50k db

+(i do not know if it still works)